Pediatric early warning signs: History of pediatric critical care

-Development of Pediatric Early Warning Score (PEWS)
+Development of pediatric early warning score

 To reduce the occurrence of second-rate care, improve outcomes, and enhance quality of life, systems to identify adult patients at risk for rapid clinical deterioration were established based on "early warning signs".
 These signs brought attention to key clinical parameters that, when affected, encouraged emergent intervention.
-Modified Early Warning System (MEWS) is a tool for nurses to help monitor their patients and improve how quickly a rapidly deteriorating client receives the needed care developed from early warning signs.
+Modified early warning system (MEWS) is a tool for nurses to help monitor their patients and improve how quickly a rapidly deteriorating client receives the needed care developed from early warning signs.
 MEWS helps increase objectivity and communication within hospitals.

 Patients with progressing critical illness can be predicted and prevented, but failure to identify the signs and lack of prompt intervention for patients developing acute and critical illness remain a problem.
 Care for them is challenging because children may be asymptomatic until critically ill.
 Pediatric patients have unique characteristics and different clinical parameters for each age group; adult parameters and concepts cannot be applied to the pediatric patient.
 Children have greater compensatory mechanisms than adults and can maintain a normal blood pressure despite considerable loss of fluid.
 For example, a child with sepsis or severe dehydration may seem unaffected and the acute condition is often identified only by the affected vital parameters.
 However, their condition deteriorates quickly once compensation mechanisms are overwhelmed.
 In one review, sixty-one percent of pediatric cardiac arrests were caused by respiratory failure and twenty-nine percent by shock, which are both preventable and potentially reversible causes.
 Thus, to ensure timely care for pediatric patients and improve outcomes, systemic assessment of key symptoms and their severity is essential.